ludovicoforace/ct-nd/README.md

 # CT-ND
 ## Notes
-Beyond the regular requirements, a couple of questions arised during development:
+Beyond the regular requirements, a couple of unanswered questions arised during development:
 - What about the plateau boundaries?
 - What about collision with other rovers in the plateau?